Large cigarette butts are showing up around Hampton Roads - but why?

-NORFOLK, Va. - Cigarette litter is no small matter and, together with local partners, askHRgreen.org is taking a big approach to encourage Hampton Roads residents to stop dropping their butts.
+NORFOLK, Va. - Cigarette litter is no small matter, and together with local partners, askHRgreen.org is taking a big approach to encourage Hampton Roads residents to stop dropping their butts.

 From May 1st to 14th, larger-than-life size cigarette butt sculptures will loom large in public spaces across the region.
 Coupled with an offer to provide free cigarette butt receptacles to area businesses, organizers of the #NoButtsAboutIt promotion hope the artwork will convince smokers to keep local landscapes and waterways cigarette litter-free.

-Katie Cullipher, team leader with askHRgreen.org said, "cigarette litter is such a huge problem but they're such tiny little things that people don't often think twice about them so [we thought] why don't we make these large-scale cigarette butts, put them out in the community, take them to events and just get the conversation started about cigarette litter?"
+Katie Cullipher, team leader with askHRgreen.org, said, "Cigarette litter is such a huge problem, but they're such tiny little things that people don't often think twice about, so [we thought] why don't we make these large-scale cigarette butts, put them out in the community, take them to events and just get the conversation started about cigarette litter?"

 Constructed out of PVC pipe and spray foam insulation, the sculptures on display across the region vary in size, measuring approximately two to three feet long.

-News 3 stopped by the display that is set up in the rocks near Nauticus and many passerby's stopped to look at the sculptures and ask questions.
+News 3 stopped by the display that is set up in the rocks near Nauticus, and many passers-by stopped to look at the sculptures and ask questions.

 According to Keep America Beautiful, cigarette letter represents 38 percent of roadway litter, 32 percent of litter in storm drains and 32 percent of litter in outdoor recreation areas.